jimmeryn/my-aquarium-app/README.md

-# MY AQUARIUM
+# My Aquarium

-My aquarium is an application created to collect data from the aquarium and display it in a clear and simple way using tables and graphs.
+My Aquarium is an application created to collect data from the aquarium and display it in a clear and simple way using tables and graphs.
+This is the second version of this app.
+First version can be found here: [My-Aquarium](https://github.com/jimmeryn/my-aquarium)

 ## Design